fraxflax/nw-watchdog/help.md

 	sh -c '<u>STRING</u>'

 	Within <u>STRING</u> the following placeholders can be used:

-	%{IFC} - the interface name
+	- %{IFC} - the interface name

-	%{TARGET} - the target for which the connection is monitored
+	- %{TARGET} - the target for which the connection is monitored

-	%{TADDR} - the IP address of the TARGET
+	- %{TADDR} - the IP address of the TARGET

-	%{NEXTHOP}  - the IP address of the NEXTHOP towards target
+    - %{NEXTHOP}  - the IP address of the NEXTHOP towards target

-	%{STATE} - the state of the alert:
+	- %{STATE} - the state of the alert:
 	  - UP for restored connectivity to TARGET (implies REACHABLE)
 	  - DOWN for lost conenctivity to TARGET
 	  - UNREACHABLE for lost conenctivity to NEXTHOP (implies DOWN)
 	  - REACHABLE for restored connectivity to NEXTHOP
 	  - ERROR for permanent errors
 	  - WARNING for things that might need reconfiguration

-	The alert command will be launched for every ERROR and WARNING, even repeated ones.
+	The alert command will be launched for every ERROR and WARNING, even repeated ones.<br>
-	For the other states (UP, DOWN, UNREACHABLE, REACHABLE) the alert command will be launched only upon state change.
+	For the other states (UP, DOWN, UNREACHABLE, REACHABLE) the alert command will be launched only upon state change.<br>
 	E.g. if the state goes from UP to DOWN the alert is triggered but if the next check is also DOWN, no further alert will be sent (until the state changes again).

-	EXAMPLE of how to email the alert messages using mailx (mailutils) with a custom from address:
+	EXAMPLE of how to email the alert messages using mailx (mailutils) with a custom from address:<br>
-	    --alert='mailx -a "From: nw-watchdog@this.hst" -s "nw-watchdog %{STATE} alert for %{TARGET} via %{IFC}" my@email.adr'
+	`--alert='mailx -a "From: nw-watchdog@this.hst" -s "nw-watchdog %{STATE} alert for %{TARGET} via %{IFC}" my@email.adr'`

-    __--install-systemd__ <u>SERVICENAME</u>
+- __--install-systemd__ <u>SERVICENAME</u>
   Default: none

         Will write a systemd service file /etc/systemd/system/nw-watchdog-<u>SERVICENAME</u>.service file launching nw-watchdog as a daemon with
         __--pidfile__=/run/nw-watchdog-<u>SERVICENAME</u>.pid__